-Nominations or recommendations for the Lorenz Lecture being accepted at time.
-Nominations can been sent directly to Sarah Tebbens.
+Nominations or recommendations for the Lorenz Lecture being accepted from 18 January to 15 April 2022.
+Nominations can been sent directly to Juan Restrepo.
 Lecture recipients are chosen by the Lorenz Lecture Committee.
-Should you have any questions, please contact Sarah Tebbens, Nonlinear Geophysics section president or the AGU Honors staff
+Should you have questions, please contact Juan Restrepo, Nonlinear Geophysics section president, or the AGU Honors staff

 Multiscale, Nonlinear Space Physics ‘In the Wild’: From Fundamental Physics to Quantifying Risk